 The long-term physical, mental, and emotional consequences of catastrophic injuries can be painful and incalculable.
 They wreak significant financial havoc and cause the victim to incur substantial medical and other expenses.
 A victim may experience physical disfigurement and require extensive rehabilitation, even to regain the ability to perform routine daily tasks.

 Before your case reaches court, your attorney will spend time gathering evidence and preparing arguments.
 There are several steps your lawyer will cover.
-First, your lawyer will ask you to explain details of your injuries and the accident that caused them.
+First, your lawyer will ask you to explain the details of your injuries and the accident that caused them.
 Then, your attorney will interview family and friends for their perspective and statements on how the injuries affected you.
 This is especially useful if you have experienced changes in your mood or personality as a result of the injuries.
 Next comes meetings with doctors, rehabilitation specialists, and other health care professionals to get a medical explanation.
 These and other individuals will serve as expert witnesses who can explain your condition to the jury.

 Catastrophic injury cases require other types of expert witnesses as well.
 These injuries result in costs that can be difficult to calculate.
 Therefore, it is important to have an economist or financial expert to help present a dollar value of the damages.
 A vocational expert can explain the loss of income earning capacity and the victim’s diminished skills.
-Finally, a life-care planner or rehabilitation expert can talk about necessary costs of future care for a disabled victim.
+Finally, a life-care planner or rehabilitation expert can talk about the necessary costs of future care for a disabled victim.

 One way to prepare for court is to help your lawyer gather all medical records pertaining to your injuries.
-Also obtain documentation for lost wages and other expenses.
+Also, obtain documentation for lost wages and other expenses.
 Be sure to report changes in your condition to your primary care physician, therapist, or other health care professional.
 Keep a record of any changes in mood or behavior that develop after a catastrophic injury.
 This is especially important since many conditions do not manifest themselves until long after an accident.

 The Professionals at Schneider Are Ready to Help With Your Case